Separation and divorce are emotionally challenging

 - Being able to provide frank details to your solicitor is extremely important, no matter how embarrassing; we need to know the facts.
 We are here to listen and then advise on the legal issues.
 We will not judge and of course all matters spoken about remain confidential.

 - Providing details of your finances is also important, even if you think you do not have any, or do not hold any joint assets, we still need to explore your options.
 Divorcing your partner does not automatically cut all ties when it comes to your finances, it only ends the marriage.
-When you marry, you agree to both own everything you have 50/50 and therefore this separate contract between the two of you needs severing, which is not dealt with by the final Decree of your divorce.
+When you marry, you agree to both own everything you have 50/50 and therefore this separate contract between the two of you needs severing, which is not dealt with by the Final Order of your divorce.
 You will require what is known as a Consent Order, if you can agree matters, if not, the Court will make an Order for you.
 By letting me have as much information as possible at the outset can help resolve matters more quickly.